These 25 amaretto cocktails will surely tantalize your tastebuds.

 Vodka, amaretto, orange juice, and soda water unite to create this refreshing summer drink.

-The combination of almonds and citrus creates playful flavors, while the splash of soda water adds a nice, bubbly twist.
+The combination of almonds and citrus creates playful flavors, while some soda water adds a nice, bubbly twist.

 Together, they make the drink uniquely delicious.